Bohnenblust--Hille inequality for cyclic groups: Proof of Theorem

-\begin{proof}[Proof of Lemma \ref{lem:splitting-lemma} for any $N>2$] As above, let $\ell$ be the largest support size of monomials in $f$.
+\begin{proof}[Proof of Lemma \ref{lem:splitting-lemma} for any $K>2$] As above, let $\ell\le d$ be the largest support size of monomials in $f$.
 For any $m\le \ell$, we denote by $f_m$ the $m$-support homogeneous part of $f$.
-Now, instead of choosing different pairs of $(a,b)$ to unify the accumulated factors for each monomial, we shall repeat the same procedure with the fixed pair $(a,b)=(1,\omega)$.
-For convenience $\mathfrak{D} f$ will denote $\mathfrak{D}_{(1,\omega)}f$.
+Now, instead of choosing different $\xi$ to homogenize the accumulated factors for each monomial, we shall repeat the same procedure with the fixed choice of $\xi:=\omega$.
+For convenience $\mathfrak{D} f$ will denote $\mathfrak{D}_{\omega}f$.
 Concretely, we consider

 and apply $\mathfrak{D}$ again to obtain

 as before.
 Inductively, one obtains